veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 One practical service of this API is in the development and deployment of a Health and Safety Tracker for workplace sservice, can significantly enhance the safety and well-being of employees by leveraging the robust capabilities of the Veracity Platform API.

-You can also view the Health and Safety Tracker use case in a [PDF format](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Health%20And%20Safety%20Tracker.pdf) or listen about it [in our podcast]((https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/VTMCaseStudy.wav)
+**You can also view the Health and Safety Tracker use case in [a PDF format](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Health%20And%20Safety%20Tracker.pdf) or listen about it [in our podcast]((https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/VTMCaseStudy.wav)**.

 #### Overview
 The Health and Safety Tracker is designed to monitor and manage the health and safety conditions within a workplace.